whispir/openapi/whispir-sdk-codegen/README.md

       1. `licenseInfo.mustache` is always copied and the file contents MUST be empty, to ensure that OAS version updates do not result in file changes during each SDK release.
    4. Update the list in Supported languages to link to the OpenAPI generator resources, documentation, and new `whispir-<language>` repository
 3. Update the strategy matrix in [.github/workflows/generate-sdks.yml](../.github/workflows/generate-sdks.yml) to include the new `<language>`
-4. Raise a `feat` PR to add the new SDK, and merge it.
+4. Raise a `feat` PR to add the new SDK, review, and merge it.
    1. After merge, the [release-please](../.github/workflows/release-please.yml) workflow will update the release PR.
    2. Merge the release PR, the [generate-sdks](../.github/workflows/generate-sdks.yml) workflow will trigger create OAS version bump PRs in all SDK repositories.
 5. Visit the newly created `whispir-<language>` repository.